-I was amazed how a small country like Sri Lanka could offer so much variety!
+I was amazed by how a small country like Sri Lanka could offer so much variety!
 Sri Lanka has beautiful beaches, green mountains, even greener tea plantations, ancient and impressive Buddhist temples, colorful and detailed Hindu temples and much more.
 And all that on an island 4 times smaller than the U.K.!

 How to plan the perfect Sri Lanka trip